 - Avoid constipation by drinking up to 8 glasses of water a day, eating a diet high in fiber, adding a bulk fiber agent as well as a stool softener.

-What are the options for treatment of anal warts?
+What are the options for the treatment of anal warts?

-There are many good options for treatment that can include a prescription for a topical cream, removal in the office, or surgery to remove them.
-The options will depend on many factors, including the type of wart you have, the size and the location.
+There are many good options for treatment that can include a prescription for a topical cream, removal in the office, or surgery.
+The options will depend on many factors, including the type of wart you have, the size, and the location.

 Many of our patients can be treated right in the office the very same day as your first visit.
 This is not a very painful procedure, and you can return to work or drive home.
 Once we examine you, we will be able to discuss the options for treatment.